OpenBB-finance/OpenBB/website/content/terminal/reference/etf/ta/cci.md

 ---
 title: cci
-description: The page describes the usage and parameters of CCI (Commodity Channel Index), a tool designed to detect beginning and ending market trends.
+description: "The page describes the usage and parameters of CCI (Commodity Channel" Index), a tool designed to detect beginning and ending market trends.
 It suggests how CCI values can indicate overbought or oversold conditions and potential price corrections.